Cat Grant

-Cat Grant is a fictional character appearing in American comic books published by DC Comics.
+Catherine Jane "Cat" Grant is a fictional character appearing in American comic books published by DC Comics.
+Cat Grant works at the Daily Planet, and is a recurring character in the Superman franchise.

 In live-action television, the character has been played by Tracy Scoggins in Lois & Clark: The New Adventures of Superman, Keri Lynn Pratt in Smallville, and Calista Flockhart in Supergirl.
 She is portrayed in the 2025 DC Universe film Superman by Mikaela Hoover.

 Publication history

 Created by writer Marv Wolfman and artist Jerry Ordway, Cat Grant first appeared in The Adventures of Superman #424 (January 1987) as a gossip columnist for the Daily Planet.
 Introduced as a potential love interest for Clark Kent, her character added a new dimension to the Clark, Lois Lane, and Superman dynamic.